hashicorp/vault/website/source/intro/getting-started/secret-backends.html.md

 stored data is retained, but all secrets are revoked since secrets are closely tied to their mount paths.

-## What is a Secret Backend?
+## What is a Secrets Engine?

 Now that you've mounted and unmounted a backend, you might wonder:
-"what is a secret backend? what is the point of this mounting system?"
+"what is a secrets engine? what is the point of this mounting system?"

 Vault behaves a lot like a [virtual filesystem](https://en.wikipedia.org/wiki/Virtual_file_system).
 The read/write/delete operations are forwarded to the backend, and the